-Nominations for our 2016 Conservation Award are now closed.
+Nominations for our 2018 Conservation Award are now open.
 The Award seeks to recognise the best work carried out to Victorian and Edwardian buildings in Birmingham and the West Midlands.

-The 2016 Award is sponsored by Hortons’ Estate Limited
+The 2018 Award is once again sponsored by Hortons’ Estate Limited

 The purpose of the award is to draw attention to the high quality conservation work done by architects and other groups across the region.
-Nominations can be submitted until 31st December 2016 with the winner announced at our AGM on 11th February 2017.
+Nominations can be submitted until 31st December with the winner announced at our AGM in 2018.

 1) The award shall relate to a single building or a group of buildings or structures and covers renovation or conservation to a new or original use when the original date of the building or substantial alteration/additions are between 1837 and 1914.